 - Item-based – Finds similarities between two items to find if a user who likes item A will like item B or not.

-Question No. 17: Explain the Naïve Bayes classifier.
+17. Explain the Naïve Bayes classifier.

 Answer: Naïve Bayes classifier is a supervised learning algorithm based on the Naïve Bayes algorithm.
 The algorithm calculates the probability of occurrence of event A if another event B has already happened.
 A is called the hypothesis, and B is called the evidence.
-The formula to calculate the likelihood of A when B has occurred can be written as:

 P(A/B) = P(B/A)*P(A)/P(B)